 Prenatal screening for SCD is possible through chorionic villous sampling.
 Other prenatal tests may be routinely available in the future.

 Universal newborn screening by electrophoresis (or other diagnostic testing) is performed in every US state.
 Sickle cell anemia is indicated by the presence of fetal hemoglobin (hemoglobin F) and hemoglobin S and an absence of hemoglobin A.

 Electrophoretic findings for sickle cell anemia are:

 Additional findings are likely to include a normochromic, normocytic anemia; reticulocytosis; and sickle cells (and other abnormal findings, including polychromasia and nucleated red blood cells visible on peripheral blood smear).
-Other findings consistent with hemolysis may also be present such as unconjugated hyperbilirubinemia, elevated LDH and low haptoglobin.
+Other findings consistent with hemolysis may also be present such as unconjugated hyperbilirubinemia, elevated lactate dehydrogenase, and low haptoglobin.

-Subsequent to diagnosis, patients should undergo periodic testing, which includes complete blood count (CBC), iron studies, liver function tests, and tests of renal function, such as urinalysis, blood urea nitrogen (BUN), and creatinine.
+Subsequent to diagnosis, patients should undergo periodic testing, which includes complete blood count, iron studies, liver function tests, and tests of renal function, such as urinalysis, blood urea nitrogen, and creatinine.
 These data can be compared with those assessed during exacerbations to guide medical management.

 In the acute pain setting, analgesics, warm compresses, and oral and intravenous fluids are appropriate interventions.

 Comprehensive and multidisciplinary care is essential.
 Education of both patient and family may help prevent complications of the disease.